DateTime

 function toLocal() → DateTime

-Returns an equivalent DateTime in the UTC or local timezones.
+Returns an equivalent DateTime in the UTC or local time zones.

 function format(String pattern) → String